InkDAO/gitbook/protocol-overview/content-publishing.md

 **Draft**: Marcus saves his Web3 security guide privately on IPFS.
 He can edit it as many times as needed until it's perfect.
 No pressure, no deadlines—just him and his content.

 **Published**: Marcus publishes to the blockchain.
-His post becomes a unique digital asset with its own smart contract.
+His post becomes a unique digital asset assigned a token ID in the MarketPlace contract (ERC-6909).
 He sets the price at 0.05 ETH ($100), adds a thumbnail and description, and it's permanent.
 The blockchain proves Marcus wrote it and when.

 **Purchased**: When Elena buys Marcus's guide for 0.05 ETH, 95% (0.0475 ETH) goes to Marcus's wallet and 5% (0.0025 ETH) goes to platform infrastructure.
-She receives ERC20 tokens proving her ownership.
-Her access never expires—she owns it forever, not just renting it.
+She receives ERC-6909 tokens (1 unit of that token ID) proving her ownership.
+Her access never expires—she owns it forever through non-transferable tokens, not just renting it.

 ## Public vs Private Content